tanvird3/TradingRobot/README.md

 ### Disclaimer

 SuperMao is not perfect, don't set it free.
 It can blow your capital as quickly as 1 week.
-Unlike many others, the creator of SuperMao takes of SuperMao takes full liability.
-He is working procrastinatingly to make the cat a better hunter.
+Don't blame the cat, blame the creator.
+However, he is working procrastinatingly to make the cat a better hunter.

 According to the back-test run on the previous 6-month data, SuperMao has a success rate of over 90%.